Suns look to maintain momentum vs. Mavericks

 Dallas clinched the playoff series last season with a 123-90 rout on Phoenix’s home floor.

-Suns center Deandre Ayton is probable after he missed the last three games due to a non-COVID illness, creating more playing time for Bismack Biyombo.
+Suns center Deandre Ayton will return to action on Thursday after missing the last three games due to a non-COVID illness.
+His absence, however, created more playing time for Bismack Biyombo.

 The 11-year pro drew praise from coach Monty Williams after recording six points, nine rebounds, five blocks and four assists in the win over Charlotte.